When Does Pairing Seeds Reduce Variance? Evidence from a Multi-Agent Economic Simulation

 \subsection{Experimental Setup}

-We consider two policy regimes: a baseline learned tax-and-transfer policy without universal transfers, and an augmented policy that includes a universal basic income (UBI) specified as a fraction of contemporaneous GDP.
-The UBI rate is learned endogenously as part of the government policy.
+We consider two policy regimes: a baseline learned tax-and-transfer policy without universal transfers, and an augmented policy with a UBI rate, specified as a fraction of contemporaneous GDP and learned endogenously as part of the government policy.
 Both regimes are trained using identical learning algorithms, hyperparameters, and training horizons.
-Differences in training dynamics are not the focus of this case study; all comparisons are based on post-training evaluation outcomes.

 The government policy is trained under three objectives: maximizing per capita GDP, minimizing inequality via the Gini coefficient, and a hybrid GDP–Gini objective balancing efficiency and equity.
-In each setting, the government agent jointly selects tax parameters and the UBI transfer rate based on the chosen reward.
+Under each objective, the government jointly selects tax parameters and the UBI rate based on the chosen reward.
 The environment comprises 100 heterogeneous households whose interactions determine aggregate and distributional outcomes.
 Evaluation is performed in a stationary post-training environment, with metrics reported as time averages over a fixed horizon.

-We evaluate policies under two designs: paired evaluation, where both regimes share identical random seeds and thus matched stochastic realizations, and unpaired evaluation, where regimes use independent seeds.
+We evaluate policies under two designs: paired seed evaluation, where both regimes share identical random seeds, and unpaired evaluation, where regimes use independent seeds.
 Computational budgets are matched, with one paired seed corresponding to two simulator runs.
 Policy effects are assessed using aggregate macroeconomic outcomes, reporting mean differences and confidence intervals for each metric.
-This design enables a direct comparison of statistical efficiency and reliability between paired and unpaired evaluations.
 Further details are provided in Appendix \ref{app:taxai_ubi}.